j-blue-arz/labyrinth/readme.md

     cp builds/shared/libexhsearch/libexhsearch.so ../backend/lib/

 ## WebAssembly
-The repository contains a precompiled WebAssebmly binary and runtime.
+The repository contains a precompiled WebAssembly binary and runtime.
 If you want to compile it yourself, you need the emsdk.

     cmake -S. -Bbuilds/wasm -DCMAKE_TOOLCHAIN_FILE=~/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake -DCOMPILE_TO_WASM=ON
     cmake --build builds/wasm
-    cp builds/wasm/libexhsearch/libexhsearch.js ../wasm-integration/assets/
+    cp builds/wasm/libexhsearch/libexhsearch.js ../dist/wasm/
-    cp builds/wasm/libexhsearch/libexhsearch.wasm ../wasm-integration/assets/
+    cp builds/wasm/libexhsearch/libexhsearch.wasm ../dist/wasm/

+The distribution folder is overwritten if you build the web-client.
+To keep your versions of the WebAssembly files, put them in

+    web-client/public/wasm/